artxty/typed-async-storage/README.md

 };
 ```

-Call *createStorage* and pass these required params: storage name, schema, and *AsyncStorage*
+Call *createStorage* and pass these required parameters: storage name, schema, and *AsyncStorage*
 ```js
 const simpleStorage = createStorage({
   name: 'simpleStorage', // name must be unique for every storage